 9. Avoid Drugs, Alcohol & Sugar

-Sugar, alcohol and drugs must be processed out of the blood by liver.
+Sugar, alcohol, and drugs must be processed out of the blood by the liver.
 If one makes sure that anything you put in or eat is free of pesticides as well as preservatives, one gets one step closer to make liver function easily.